-Is this an excellent or a non-excellent use of the sense?
-Why?
+- Is this an excellent or a non-excellent use of the sense?
+Why? - Can you give me an example of an excellent use of each sense?

 Step 5: Summarize.

 Explain: We learned today about the first power that distinguishes animals and humans from plants: the ability to use our five senses to learn specific details about the world around us.
 We can use these senses in different ways, in ways that are respectful or not, in ways that are excellent or not-but we should always try to use them in the best possible way!